 Apply for a Grant

-The Pokagon Fund accepts applications for funding from municipalities, nonprofits, and charitable organizations.
+The Pokagon Fund accepts applications for funding from municipalities, nonprofits, and charitable organizations that serve the residents in our service areas.
 We require all applicants to apply for funding online using the proper application form.

 New online applicants:

 If this is your first time using our new online applications, please click on the appropriate application below.
 You will be directed to the grant application portal, where you will need to set up an account before starting your application.
 An account allows you to access your saved and submitted applications at any time.
 It also allows us to send you a submission confirmation e-mail and notify you if additional information is necessary to process your application.

 To be used for grant requests $3,000 or less and by nonprofit organizations providing services to the City of New Buffalo, the Townships of New Buffalo, Chikaming, and Three Oaks and the villages and cities therein.

 To be used for grant requests over $3,000 and by nonprofit organizations providing services to the City of New Buffalo, the Townships of New Buffalo, Chikaming, and Three Oaks and the villages and cities therein.

 To be used by organizations providing services to Band Consolidation Sites (areas where the Pokagon Band of Potawatomi Indians own land).
 Specifically, the communities of Dowagiac and Hartford, MI and South Bend, IN.